Chakma language: Tones

 Chakma is a tonal language, it has contrastive tones; differences in the pitch of the speaker's voice can distinguish words.

 Writing system

 The Chakma script is an abugida that belongs to the Brahmic family of scripts.
 Chakma evolved from the Burmese script, which was ultimately derived from Pallava.

 Sample text

 Article 1 of the Universal Declaration of Human Rights:

 Educational institutions

 The Chakma language is being taught in many government and private schools in India (Tripura, Mizoram, Arunachal Pradesh) and Bangladesh.
-The Chakma language was officially introduced in primary schools by the government of Tripura under The Directorate of Kokborok & Other Minority Languages in 2004 through Bengali script and since 2013 through Chakma script (also known as Ajhā Pāṭh).
-Presently, the Chakma language is being taught in 87 schools.
+The Chakma language was officially introduced in primary schools by the government of Tripura under The Directorate of Kokborok & Other Minority Languages in 2004 through the Bengali script and since 2013, through the Chakma script (also known as Ajhā Pāṭh).
+The language is currently being taught in 87 schools.